Sharp relations between volume growth, isoperimetry and escape probability in vertex-transitive graphs: Growth bounds

 for every $n\in\N$ with $n<r$.
 If $q\in[0,3]$ then we even have the stronger statement for every $n\le r^{\{q\}}$ we have $\beta_\Gamma(n)\gg n^{\lfloor q\rfloor+1}\beta_\Gamma(1)$, whilst for every $n$ with $r^{\{q\}}\le n\le r$ we have $\beta_\Gamma(n)\gg r^{\{q\}}n^{\lfloor q\rfloor}\beta_\Gamma(1)$.
 If $q>3$ then, defining

 for every $p\in(b(q),q]$ and every $n\in\N$ with

 we have

-By convention, we define $r^{-\alpha/0}=0$ for $\alpha>0$ in \eqref{eq:n.range}. \end{prop} The function $b(q)$ appearing in Proposition \ref{prop:growth.lb.rel.all} grows like $\sqrt{q}$; in a future version of this paper we will give examples to show that it is optimal.

-Proposition \ref{prop:growth.lb} combines with Proposition \ref{prop:iso-growth} to imply a refined version of an isoperimetric inqeuality conjectured by Benjamini and Kozma, which we state below as Theorem \ref{thm:bk.iso}.
-It also answers a question that was posed to us by Jonathan Hermon.
-Proposition \ref{prop:growth.lb.rel.all} generalises and refines a result of Breuillard, Green and Tao, who proved the bound \eqref{eq:lb.rel.bgt} with a non-explicit function $b$ and with $\Gamma$ assumed to be a Cayley graph \cite[Corollary 11.10]{bgt}.
+By convention, we define $r^{-\alpha/0}=0$ for $\alpha>0$ in \eqref{eq:n.range}. \end{prop} Proposition \ref{prop:growth.lb.rel.all} generalises and refines a result of Breuillard, Green and Tao, who proved the bound \eqref{eq:lb.rel.bgt} with a non-explicit function $b$ and with $\Gamma$ assumed to be a Cayley graph \cite[Corollary 11.10]{bgt}.
+Our function $b(q)$ grows like $\sqrt{q}$; it is not hard to generalise \cite[Example 1.11]{tao.growth} to an arbitrary filiform group to show that this cannot be improved.

 Write $\rad_x(\Gamma)=\min\{r\in\N:B(x,r)=\Gamma\}$ for the \emph{radius} of a conntected graph $\Gamma$ centred at $x\in\Gamma$.
 Note that if $\Gamma$ is vertex-transitive then $\diam(\Gamma)=\rad_x(\Gamma)$ for every $x\in\Gamma$.
 It is easy to see that for every connected graph $\Gamma$, every $x\in\Gamma$ and every $r\le\rad_x(\Gamma)$ we have $|B_\Gamma(x,r)|>r$ so one may vacuously extend Proposition \ref{prop:growth.lb} to the case in which $q<1$.
 For Proposition \ref{prop:growth.lb.rel.all} we have the following complementary result. \begin{lemma} Let $\Gamma$ be a connected regular graph of degree $k\in\N$, let $x\in\Gamma$, and fix $n\in\N$ with $n\le\rad_x(\Gamma)$.
-Then $|B_\Gamma(x,n)|\ge\frac{1}{3}(k+1)n$. \end{lemma} \begin{proof} Since $r\le\rad_x(\Gamma)$ there is a geodesic of length $n$ starting at $x$.
-Writing $x=x_0,x_1,\ldots,x_n$ for the vertices of this geodesic in increasing order of distance from $x$, the lemma follows from the fact that the balls $B_\Gamma(x_{3m},1)$ with $m\in\N_0$ and $3m<r$ are disjoint subsets of $B_\Gamma(x,n)$ of size $k+1$. \end{proof}
+Then $|B_\Gamma(x,n)|\ge\frac{1}{3}(k+1)n$. \end{lemma} \begin{proof} Since $n\le\rad_x(\Gamma)$ there is a geodesic of length $n$ starting at $x$.
+Writing $x=x_0,x_1,\ldots,x_n$ for the vertices of this geodesic in increasing order of distance from $x$, the lemma follows from the fact that the balls $B_\Gamma(x_{3m},1)$ with $m\in\N_0$ and $3m<n$ are disjoint subsets of $B_\Gamma(x,n)$ of size $k+1$. \end{proof}

-The main ingredients in the proofs of the theorems of this section are the following results from elsewhere in this series of papers, showing that a polynomial upper bound on the size of a single sufficiently large ball implies polynomial upper bounds on the sizes of all larger balls. \begin{theorem}[{\cite[Corollary 1.5]{tt.trof}}] Given $d\in\N$ there exists $C=C_d>0$ such that if $\Gamma$ is a locally finite vertex-transitive graph satisfying